-We mentioned on this website that money is power -or, at least, an important element in of an empowered life-.
+We mentioned on this website that money is power -or, at least, an important element of an empowered life-.

 This is especially true with intimate relationships.
 With intimate relationships the benefits of collaboration are huge, but the costs of litigation can be even bigger -both financially, emotionally, and time-wise-.

 It’s within this framework that a prenuptial agreement can become an important strategic tool to protect your future well-being.